-The Network will be featuring requests for research assistance, and reports of relevance to LGBT elders and their support communities on this page.
+The Network features requests for research assistance, and reports of relevance to LGBT elders and their support communities on this page.

 The Joint Center for Housing Studies of Harvard University released its report: